decentraland/documentation/content/creator/sdk7/debugging/report-bug.md

   <img src="/images/submit-issue.png" width="200" />

 Developers may ask follow-up questions on your ticket if they need clarifications or additional information.
 You'll receive email notifications of updates to your bug report.

+{{< hint warning >}}
+**📔 Note**: For any issues not related to the SDK please contact the support team.
+To reach out, please visit this page [intercom.decentraland.org](https://intercom.decentraland.org/) or send us an email to [hello@decentraland.org](mailto:hello@decentraland.org).
+You can also find us on [Discord](https://decentraland.org/discord/).
+The team is available to help out from Monday-Sunday, 12pm to 9pm UTC and will do its best to get back in touch as soon as possible.
+You can expect a reply within 60 min on Discord during the above time frame and within 24h on email.
+{{< /hint >}}

 **Additional Tips for Bug Reports:**